 Banks and other financial institutions were second most commonly cited, picked by 26%.3

 Lean on me

 Friends were named as a trusted for help when making a financial decision by 20% of European respondents.4

 Overall, 14% say they trust specially qualified financial advisers.5

 Online, such as money advice websites and social media, are the fifth most commonly-cited trusted source, with 12% saying they would trust these websites when making a major financial decision.

 This article is related to the ING International Survey:

 January 1, 2012

-How do savers in the Netherlands and Australia differ from those in Spain, Poland, China, Canada, the United Kingdom and elsewhere?
+How do savers in the Netherlands and Australia differ in Spain, Poland, China, Canada, the United Kingdom and elsewhere?
 How has the global financial crisis altered savings behaviour?
-ING International Survey...
+ING International Survey on Savings...